gardellimarius/tmdb/README.md

 # Movie App

-This app is made using React-Hooks.
+This app is made using react-hooks and react-router-dom.

 # Run to app